 How to Start Saving for Your Kids' College Expenses

 Saving for your kids' college education is a top priority for many parents.
-But with bills to pay and other nearer-term expenses to consider, it's easy to find you haven't saved enough once it's time for your kids to to start their higher education.
+But with bills to pay and other nearer-term expenses to consider, it's easy to find you haven't saved enough once it's time for your kids to start their higher education.
 The key is to have a plan that you can stick to for years—a little saving can go a long way over time.

 There's no one answer to what this plan should be or exactly how much you should save for your kid's college expenses.
 However, there are some important financial moves you can make now to help with saving for those future costs.
+It makes paying for college possible.

 Grow college savings with a 529 account